xcgd/account_report_webkit/README.md

   reports (we have removed the journal tab for the GL report)
 * improved report style

-The partner ledger: details of entries relative to payable & receivable accounts posted in your books sorted by account and partner.
+Partner ledger: details of entries relative to payable & receivable accounts posted in your books sorted by account and partner.